xueke477/scaffold/README.md

 This repo provides a CLI tool for quickly scaffolding a Python project in the 'src layout'.
 That is, it is assumed that the Python project scaffolded this way is intended to be built into a distribution package.
-The package code is contained in the `src` folder.
+The source code of a project scaffolded by this CLI tool is contained in the `src` folder.
 Each subfolder of `src` is a separate 'import package' within the distribution package.

 After scaffolding, the project folder has the following structure.